AnanthaRajuC/Useful-Softwares-Tools-list/README.md

 - <a href="https://chrome.google.com/webstore/detail/isometric-contributions/mjoedlfflcchnleknnceiplgaeoegien" target="_blank" >Isometric Contributions</a> This extension allows you to toggle between the normal GitHub contribution chart and an isometric pixel art version.

+- <a href="http://getfireshot.com/" target="_blank" >FireShot</a> Capture full web page screenshots in Firefox, Chrome, Opera or IE, and then edit and save them.

 - <a href="https://github.com/kapilratnani/JSON-Viewer" target="_blank" >JSON viewer </a> A JSON viewer plugin for notepad++.
 Displays the selected JSON string in a tree view.